Analyzing non-equilibrium quantum states through snapshots with artificial neural networks: Learning thermalization

-for $W/J=0,4.8,8.9$.
-We compare the resulting accuracy to the imbalance.
-In all three cases, the first tunneling events cause a sharp decay in the imbalance on a time scale of one hopping time.
+where $N_s$ is the number of snapshots, the first sum runs over all snapshots, $n_i^s$ is the occupation of site $i$ in snapshot $s$, and $n_i^{\text{ref}} = 0(2)$ for $i$ even (odd). \\ In all three cases, the first tunneling events cause a sharp decay in the imbalance on a time scale of one hopping time.
 The accuracy with which the neural network can distinguish the current time step from the long-time limit is always larger than the difference of the imbalance to its long-time limit. \\ In the many-body localized case, Fig.~\ref{fig:thermalization1}c), the accuracy shows qualitatively the same behavior as the imbalance.
 However, in the critical phase, Fig.~\ref{fig:thermalization1}b), there is no fast initial decay in the accuracy and instead, it is still higher than 50\%, which corresponds to its lower limit, after several hundred hopping times.
 Without disorder, Fig.~\ref{fig:thermalization1}a), the imbalance has almost reached its long-time value after one hopping time.
 The accuracy with which the network can distinguish the current time step from the long-time limit decays on a slower time-scale of about ten hopping times.